ywatacarvalho/GettingCleaningDataProject1/CodeBook.md

       9. After steps 1 to 8, I had a merged table, with train and test sets, with variables with proper description and activities also with their description (from the activity_labels.txt file)
       10. I applied the melt command and then the dcast command to create the tidy data, with averages for the selected columns, by subject (column 'individuo') and by activity.

-The variables created in the tidy data are the following:
+The variables created in the tidy data are described below.
+The first two variables correspond to the subject and the activity.
+The other variables are based on the means for the feature values provided in files 'x_text.txt' and 'x_train.txt':

-    variable 'individuo' corresponds to the subject identification number - it was extracted from the files 'subject_test.txt' and 'subject_train.txt'. varlable 'activity' corresponds to the recorded activity variable 'tBodyAcc_mean_X' corresponds to the average of feature 'tBodyAcc-mean()-X' variable 'tBodyAcc_mean_Y' corresponds to the average of feature 'tBodyAcc-mean()-Y' variable 'tBodyAcc_mean_Z' corresponds to the average of feature 'tBodyAcc-mean()-Z'
+    variable 'individuo' corresponds to the subject identification number - it was extracted from the files 'subject_test.txt' and 'subject_train.txt'. varlable 'activity' corresponds to the recorded activity - it was created from the activity code obtained from files 'y_test.txt' and 'x_test.txt' and then using the activity descriptions provided in the file 'activity_labels.txt'. variable 'tBodyAcc_mean_X' corresponds to the average of feature 'tBodyAcc-mean()-X' variable 'tBodyAcc_mean_Y' corresponds to the average of feature 'tBodyAcc-mean()-Y' variable 'tBodyAcc_mean_Z' corresponds to the average of feature 'tBodyAcc-mean()-Z'